nickwells/utilities/README.md

 to happen, for instance, every hour, on the hour.

 ## timeconv
 This provides a way of simply converting the time from one locale to another.
+This can be useful when you are working with colleagues in other timezones with different daylight-saving rules.

+## retirement
+This will perform a very basic financial analysis of a retirement portfolio.
+It does a very simple modelling of the performance of a retirement portfolio over a number of years and allows you to model different scenarios